FactoryTalk-Optix/BoilerDemo/README.md

 ## Explore the project:

-1. Once the application is loaded, start the Emulator by clicking on the `Play` button
+1. Once the application is loaded, start the Emulator by clicking on the `Play` button of the IDE
 2. Once the application is running in the emulator, click on the following buttons and valves located on the main boiler screen:
     1. Click on the `wave` icon under the boiler to Fill the boiler
     2. Click on the `heat` icon under the boiler to heat the boiler
     3. Click on the `snowflake` icon under the boiler to cool the boiler
     4. Open valve `EV101`
     5. Open valve `EV102`
     6. Open valve `EV201`
     7. Open valve `EV202`
 3. When a tank is empty, an alarm is generated.

+Additional logics are also added to the pump in the `Dashboard` page, this faceplate allows manual control of the pump, causing an overpressure alarm to be triggered.

+A dashboard page also provides user-based dashboards, where widgets and their positioning are stored as user properties, and gets restored at every login of that user.

 ## Description